verticalphotoplacer/FlightSeparator/README.md

 ### Use as Python application

-Flight Separator could be used as an Python application.
+Flight Separator could be used as a Python application.
 It requires <b>exifread</b> library.

 ```